Nestirium/vatsys-airspacexml-generator/README.md

 Finally, the SIDSTARS section is not yet fully supported because I couldn't properly interpret the sids.txt and stars.txt for the <Route> elements properly.
 So for now, only the declarations of the SIDs and the STARs will be generated, but no routes or transitions or approaches will be defined.

+BETA feature:
+The tool also generates a Maps directory template containing the navdata that was converted, so things can be easily visualized on VatSys.